 What we don't consider to be ASB

-ASB can be difficult to define, and although often annoying, there are some types of behaviours that are not classed as antisocial, including:
+ASB can be difficult to define, and although often annoying, some types of behaviours are not classed as antisocial, including:

 - children playing in the street or communal areas – unless they're causing damage to your home